Quasi-invariance of Gaussian measures for the $3d$ energy critical nonlinear Schr\" odinger equation: Introduction

 In this work we will study the most challenging model to which we succeeded to make work our approach.
 Therefore, we consider the defocusing energy-critical NLS

 where $\T^3:=\R^3/(2\pi\Z)^3$.
 Equation \eqref{NLS} is a Hamiltonian system with the conserved mass and energy:

 These conservation laws allow to construct relatively easily global weak solutions of \eqref{NLS} in the Sobolev spaces $H^1(\T^3)$ via basic compactness arguments.
 Unfortunately such techniques are not suitable to prove uniqueness and propagation of higher Sobolev regularities.
-Thanks to the remarkable work by Ionescu-Pausader \cite{IoPau} (based on the previous contributions \cite{BaGe,Bo_JAMS,CKSTT,HTTz,KeMe}) we know that \eqref{NLS} is globally well posed in $H^s(\T^3)$, $s\geq 1$.
-Namely, for every $u_0\in H^s(\T^3)$, $s\geq 1$ there exists a unique global solution of \eqref{NLS} in $C(\R;H^s(\T^3))$ such that $u(0,x)=u_0(x).$ Let us denote by $\Phi(t)$ the Ionescu-Pausader flow of \eqref{NLS}.
+Thanks to the remarkable work by Ionescu-Pausader \cite{IoPau} (based on the previous contributions \cite{BaGe,Bo_JAMS,CKSTT,HTTz,KeMe}) we know that \eqref{NLS} is globally well posed in $H^{\sigma}(\T^3)$, $\sigma\geq 1$.
+Namely, for every $u_0\in H^{\sigma}(\T^3)$, $\sigma\geq 1$ there exists a unique global solution of \eqref{NLS} in $C(\R;H^{\sigma}(\T^3))$ such that $u(0,x)=u_0(x).$ Let us denote by $\Phi(t)$ the Ionescu-Pausader flow of \eqref{NLS}.

-When studying the statistical properties of \eqref{NLS}, we assume that the initial data are distributed according to the Gaussian probability measure $\mu_s$, formally defined as ``$\frac{1}{\mathcal{Z}}\mathrm{e}^{-\frac{1}{2}\|u\|_{H^s}^2}du$'', induced by the random Fourier series
+When studying the statistical properties of \eqref{NLS}, we assume that the initial data are distributed according to the Gaussian probability measure $\mu_s$, formally defined as ``$\frac{1}{\mathcal{Z}}\mathrm{e}^{-\frac{1}{2}\vertiii{u}_{H^s}^2}\dd u$'', induced by the random Fourier series

-where $(g_k)_{k\in\Z^3}$ are independent, identically distributed standard complex Gaussian random variables.
+where $(g_k)_{k\in\Z^3}$ are independent, identically distributed standard complex Gaussian random variables and the equivalent Sobolev norm $\vertiii{\cdot}_{H^s}$ is defined in \eqref{def:Hsequiv}.
 Thanks to the Kakutani theorem we know that for at least $s\geq 10$ the measure $\mu_s$ is absolutely continuous with respect to the Gaussian measure with covariance operator $(1-\Delta)^{-s}$ (see e.g. \cite{2DNLS} for such an application of the Kakutani theorem).
 It is well-known that